djmitche/proj/README.md

 ## Shell scripts

-You'll need to write some shell scripts (starting with `.projrc` in each project directory) to coordinate development environment setup.
+You'll need to write some shell scripts to coordinate development environment setup.
 Development environments are as unique as developers (well, more -- diversity is not software engineering's strong point just yet), so you're on your own here.

+When starting a shell, Proj searches for a file named `.projrc` (configurable in `~/.proj.cfg`) in the current directory and each enclosing directory until it finds one.
+It then invokes the shell with `--rcfile path/to/.projrc -i`.
+I use bash, so this assumes bash -- sorry!

+Note that this does *not* pass the `-l` option to indicate a login shell.
+It is up to `.projrc` to emulate this behavior by sourcing the appropriate files, if desired.

 # Configuration